 So, how do you track your results in content marketing?
 Consider installing Google Analytics on your website, so you can keep an eye on how many people are reading your blogs, how long they’re staying on the page (behaviour) and how they’re finding your content (acquisition) It’s also important to track your key email marketing metrics, such as open rate, click rate and unsubscribe rate.
 You can also collect insightful data for videos, often down to the very second your audience stopped watching.

 You don’t have to be a content creation machine to create an effective content marketing strategy.
 By repurposing and cross-posting multiple platforms, you can make your content work smarter, not harder.
 For example, you could take snippets from one value-packed blog post and turn it into multiple posts for ads for your social media marketing campaign.
 You could also create a short video about the key points and post it on Instagram stories or YouTube, and extract the audio and put it on your podcast.
 Approaching your content marketing in this way allows you to focus on quality over quantity, which is always a good thing.

 By following these 5 simple content marketing tips for small businesses, you can ensure you’re getting the most out of your content marketing efforts.
 Don’t have time to create content yourself, or aren’t sure where to start?
 Whitehat Agency provides a suite of done-for-you content marketing services, to help you generate leads and build a lasting connection with your audience.

 Our content marketing services include blog writing, email newsletter creation and implementation, video creation and more.
-We also provide content strategy services, to ensure your plan is best-optimized to drive meaningful results.
+We also provide content strategy services, along with SEO services to ensure your website is best-optimised to drive meaningful results.
 Contact us for more information and chat to a marketing specialist.